anonymous234/UwUSharp/README.md

 - Vector128<byte> does not have a way to shift the entire vector by one byte (_mm_slli_si128), so I had to implement it using explicit SSE2, ARM Neon and WASM instructions, with a fallback to standard byte arrays.
 - .NET's default execution uses "tiered compilation", which generates un-optimized code at launch, and only optimizes the code after it's been running for some time (longer than it will actually take to process a file).
 This made the code run significantly slower.
 Thankfully it can be easily disabled in the project file.
 Note that the code still appears to get slightly faster after a few loops.
-- No ìconstî variables, meaning no compile-time lookup tables, which are required for the bitap algorithm.
+- No ‚Äúconst‚Äù variables, meaning no compile-time lookup tables, which are required for the bitap algorithm.
 Instead, they are computed on every startup.
 - No easy way to declare a fixed-length array.
 C# has "fixed-size buffers" which are unsafe, and [InlineArray] which has awkward syntax and is not well documented.
 - C# uses UTF-16 for strings, which means I can't use string methods since it would force a conversion.
 - There is no way to define objects as memory-aligned.
 I believe .NET will align an array of Vector128<byte>anyway, but I couldn't find a confirmation.
 I wrote a version using manually allocated arrays and aligned reads, but it did not seem to be measurably faster.